mikepettenato/cs-598-dl4health-final-project/README.md

 - `SpaCy`: Model that leverages a SpaCy parser and a `Word2Vec` model trained on the data set used for our reproduction.
 - `Raw`: Model that doesn't leverage any parser and uses `Word2Vec` for embedding.

 After training and adjusting hyperparameters we found that a pre-trained `Word2Vec` model had the largest impact on model performance.
 The `Stanza-Google` variant had the highest accuracy and f1 score at `0.7026086956521739` and `0.801853997682503` respectively.

+We found that increased accuracy comes with a training performance cost.
+The training time is slower due to the increased size of the embedding and the increased number of parameters.

 ## Requirements